ckw123123/translator/replit.md

 - Added prominent user reminder to clear session for uploading additional files
 - Enhanced footer with tip about session clearing functionality
 - Improved translation error handling to prevent worker crashes from Google Translate timeouts
+- Added warning about using English/numeric characters only in file names for optimal performance

 ## System Architecture